 First idea, use envelopes with the story or feature name written on it and put the tasks into the envelope.
 When the team starts working on the story, team members can take the tasks out and put it on their Personal Kanban board.
 All at once or one after another until the story is done.
 Though the missing visualizing of the workload and the perhaps messy and bugging searching for tasks in the envelope could be something that speaks against it.
 If these are two points you don’t want to miss than maybe the second idea actually the one I would prefer works better for you.
 Just put up an extra team board for the tasks.
 The Kanban board would show the stories the team is working on and the team board would contain the tasks the team is working on in order to complete the story on Kanban board.
 This gives the team a place to put their tasks and the visualisation of their progress.

 I started to write this post including a second problem I had, but I decided to write a new one about that in order to keep the post clean by concentrating on one specific topic.
-Which means, if you enjoyed this post you can look forward to a second “From Scrum to Kanban” post telling you about my at the time following question “Measure what?”.
+Which means, if you enjoyed this post you can look forward to a second “Evolving Scrum with Kanban” post telling you about my at the time following question “Measure what?”.

 I would appreciate it, if you would write me a comment sharing your experiences or opinion on my ideas.
 Thank you